bd3young/TeamLeadApp/README.md

 ##### [How to Navigate to the Previous Rotation](https://github.com/bd3young/TeamLeadApp/blob/master/README.md#table-of-contents)

+Tap on the Prev Button in the top right hand of the screen and you will navigate to the previous rotation.

+Note - The previous button only takes you to the previous rotation that is within 30 minutes of your current rotation.
+If there is not a rotation within 30 minutes the button will do nothing.

 ![PrevRotation1](TeamLeadApp/TeamLeadApp.Android/Resources/Screenshots/RotationsPage/RotationPositionsPage/PrevRotation1.png)

 ![PrevRotation2](TeamLeadApp/TeamLeadApp.Android/Resources/Screenshots/RotationsPage/RotationPositionsPage/PrevRotation2.png)

 ##### [How to Navigate to the Next Rotation](https://github.com/bd3young/TeamLeadApp/blob/master/README.md#table-of-contents)

+Tap on the Next Button in the top right hand of the screen and you will navigate to the next rotation.

+Note - The next button only takes you to the next rotation that is within 30 minutes of your current rotation.If there is not a rotation within 30 minutes the button will do nothing.

 ![NextRotation1](TeamLeadApp/TeamLeadApp.Android/Resources/Screenshots/RotationsPage/RotationPositionsPage/NextRotation1.png)

 ![NextRotation2](TeamLeadApp/TeamLeadApp.Android/Resources/Screenshots/RotationsPage/RotationPositionsPage/NextRotation2.png)

 #### [How to Pull a Previous Rotation](https://github.com/bd3young/TeamLeadApp/blob/master/README.md#table-of-contents)

+Tap the Pull Button at the top right of the screen and confirm that you would like to pull the previous rotation.
+After confirming the previous rotations filled positions will get pulled into your current rotation.

+Note - All the filled positions backgrounds will be gray indicating that all of the officers will be in positions for an hour if not moved.
+Once the officers are rotated their backgrounds will be the color of their gender.

 ![PullRotation1](TeamLeadApp/TeamLeadApp.Android/Resources/Screenshots/RotationsPage/RotationPositionsPage/PullRotation1.png)